 - A. Definitions. - Existing conditions.
-Existing conditions is a reference condition against which to compare proposed future development developed conditions for the purposes of calculating pollutant loads in this section.
+Existing conditions is a reference condition against which to compare developed conditions for the purposes of calculating pollutant loads in this section.
 (ECM Section 1.6.9.3.B).
 When calculating existing conditions load, use base impervious cover.
 (ECM 1.9.2.B).
-Existing conditions refer to the permitted development on the site on the effective date of the project application.
-However, eExisting conditions does not include development constructed in violation of City Code.
-If the existing condition of the site is undeveloped, it is also at its baseline condition.
-However, the site may already contain development.
-Refer to Section 1.9.2 for the definition of base impervious cover in the Barton Springs Zone. - 2.
+Existing conditions does not include development constructed in violation of City Code. - 2.
 Developed conditions.
-Developed conditions represents the site characteristics under the proposed future development or redevelopment for the purposes of calculating pollutant loads in this section. - 2.
-3. Stormwater Control Measure.
+Developed conditions represents the site characteristics under the proposed future development or redevelopment for the purposes of calculating pollutant loads in this section. - 3.
+Stormwater Control Measure.
 All stormwater runoff treatment systems in this section are referred to as stormwater control measures (in short, SCMs or controls).
-SCMs are also commonly known as best management practices (BMPs).
+SCMs are also commonly known as best management practices (BMPs). - 4.

-3.4.
 Calculation Variables and Conceptual Layout.
 The pollutant load calculations in Section 1.6.9.3.B are based on a mass balance on the developed site runoff streams.
 Figure 3.A.1 shows an example conceptual layout of a site with multiple drainage areas and treatment trains.
 The applicant may customize the layout for their site by varying: the number of drainage areas, the presence, absence, type, and size of each SCM, and the flow volumes directed to each SCM.
 Each SCM and treatment train shall comply with requirements listed in Sections 1.6.9, 1.6.7, and other applicable Sections.